Langley, British Columbia (district municipality): First Nations

-Throughout the last several millennia, the area that is now Langley Township was inhabited by various Stó:lo nations, including the Katzie and Kwantlen.
+Throughout the last several millennia, the area that is now Langley Township was inhabited by various Stó꞉lō nations, including the Katzie and Kwantlen.
 There is limited recorded history from this time, as much was passed down through oral tradition rather than written documents.
 The Kwantlen were a major factor in the salmon trade that later operated out of the Fort Langley.
 Simon Fraser, while traveling through the Sto:lo territory in 1808 recorded the image of a Kwantlen village: Their houses are built of cedar planks and in shape, similar to the one already described, the whole range, which is six hundred and forty feet long by sixty broad, is under one roof, the front is eighteen feet high and the covering is slanting: all the apartments which are separated by partitions are square, except the Chief's, which is ninety feet long.
 In this room the posts or pillars are nearly three feet in diameter at the base and diminish gradually to the top.
 In one of these posts is an oval opening answering the purpose of the door through which one man may crawl in or out.
 Above, on the outside, are carved human figures as large as life, with other figures in imitation of beasts and birds.